Tule Creek West: Sediment-Trap Pond and Habitat Enhancement

 Background

 The Tule Creek watershed drains areas of the city of Rockport and the town of Fulton.
 The area population and impervious cover are expected to increase in the next two decades, causing an associated increase in stormwater runoff.
+Aransas County, in cooperation with local communities, developed a stormwater management plan for the watershed.

 Scientists have identified polluted stormwater runoff as a principal cause of declining water quality and loss of wildlife habitat within Little Bay, into which Tule Creek flows.
 Little Bay and its ecological health are important resources for the community.
-The bay provides recreational activities for residents and visitors, and provides habitat for local wildlife.
+The bay provides recreational activities for residents and visitors and provides habitat for local wildlife.

 Project Description

-This project includes several stormwater BMPs along West Tule Creek.
-Project personnel built a sediment-trap pond along West Tule Creek below its confluence with North Tule Creek to reduce sediment loads downstream.
+- A sediment-trap pond along West Tule Creek below its confluence with North Tule Creek

 For More Information